Germany

 Policy overview

-We also find that the way the government plans to meet the 2030 target (UBA, 2024c) may make it almost impossible to meet the 2045 climate neutrality target for all sectors.
-The government weakened the climate change law in May 2024, replacing the compliance mechanism around binding sectoral targets with the ability for sectors to compensate for each other, as long as the overall target is met.
+The previous government weakened the Climate Change Act in 2024.
+It did so by replacing the compliance mechanism for binding sectoral emissions reductions targets with the ability for sectors to compensate for each other, as long as the overall target is met.
 Amending the compliance mechanism conceals the fact that the transport and buildings sectors will exceed their 2030 targets.
-It will be almost impossible for the transport sector to catch up after 2030 unless drastic and disruptive measures are taken, such as extremely high CO2 prices or driving bans.
-Compensation by the other sectors is also not possible after 2030, as it will become increasingly difficult for sectors to avoid the last few tonnes of CO2.
+It will be almost impossible for the transport sector to catch up after 2030 unless drastic and disruptive measures are taken.
+Significant compensation from the other sectors will also not possible after 2030, as it will become increasingly difficult for sectors to reduce any additional tonnes of CO2.

 Power

-According to the targets anchored in the climate law, the energy sector (electricity and heat supply) will have to limit its GHG emissions to 108 MtCO2e by 2030, a reduction of 62% below 1990 levels.
-In 2023, total emissions from the energy supply sector stood at 205 MtCO2e, a decrease of 51 MtCO2e compared to the previous year.
-Renewable energy covers half of gross electricity consumption for the first time, and coal-fired power generation declined as electricity demand decreased (Expertenrat für Klimafragen, 2024).
+According to the targets anchored in the Climate Change Act, the energy sector (electricity and heat supply) will have to limit its GHG emissions to 108 MtCO2e by 2030, a reduction of 62% below 1990 levels.

 Renewables

-The German government aims to raise the share of electricity generated from renewable energy to 80% of gross electricity consumption by 2030 (BMWK, 2022) while increasing overall electricity use to further electrify the transport, buildings and industry sectors.
-This goal is not yet fully aligned with the Paris Agreement but is getting close: studies suggest the share of renewable electricity in total generation needs to reach 85-100% by 2030 to be compatible with a 1.5°C pathway (Climate Action Tracker, 2023).
+(BMWK, 2022) With the EEG 2023, the German government has set a binding target of 80% renewable energy of gross electricity consumption by 2030, replacing earlier, less ambitious planning (65% by 2030) (BMWK, 2023g).
+This increased ambition is accompanied by expectations of a significant increase in overall electricity demand, as electrification progresses across the transport, buildings and industry sectors.
+This goal is not yet fully aligned with the Paris Agreement but is getting close: studies suggest the share of renewable electricity in total generation needs to reach 86-89% by 2030 to be compatible with a 1.5°C pathway (Climate Action Tracker, 2023).

-The share of coal in the electricity system has been halved over the last five years, but still stands at 21% for January to July 2024, of which three-quarters are from lignite, the most emissions-intense form of coal (Fraunhofer ISE, 2024d).
-Roughly one third of CO2 emissions from coal-fired electricity generation in Europe are from Germany (IEA, 2021).
+The share of coal in Germany's electricity system has been almost halved over the last ten years, but still stands at 24% for January to June 2025, of which more than two-thirds are from lignite, the most emissions-intense form of coal (Fraunhofer ISE, 2025b).
+Roughly one quarter of CO2 emissions from coal-fired electricity generation in Europe are from Germany (IEA, 2025a).

 In November 2020, the European Commission approved its proposed competitive coal phase-out tender mechanism under the coal exit law (European Commission, 2021).
 In the first auction rounds between September 2020 and March 2022, the Federal Network Agency awarded bids for a combined capacity of around 9.7 GW (Bundesnetzagentur, 2022).